The Wizard of Oz (1939) dir. Victor Fleming

 Starring: Judy Garland, Bert Lahr, Frank Morgan, Ray Bolger, Jack Haley, Margaret Hamilton, Billie Burke

 By Alan Bacchus

 The opening Kansas sequence, shot famously in black & white and timed for sepia tone, evokes a cinematic period before 1939.
 By 1939, black & white was so sophisticated, cinematographers could manipulate light and shadows to do anything.
-So the sepia tone and obviously stagey studio set opening is meant to bring us back to a simpler time even before the relatively simple times of 1939 cinema.
-Perhaps the anachronistic opening was meant to enhance the great transition to Technicolor which announces itself so grandly when Dorothy exits her tornado-transported home and into Munchkinland.
+So the sepia tone and the obviously stagey studio set opening are meant to bring us back to a simpler time even before the relatively simple times of 1939 cinema.
+Perhaps the anachronistic opening was meant to enhance the great transition to Technicolor, which announces itself so grandly when Dorothy exits her tornado-transported home and enters Munchkinland.

-The late second act action sequence in Wicked Witch’s castle is frightening.
-Not just Margaret Hamilton’s snarling performance as the Witch, but her army of Russian Army-coat wearing minions and flying demon monkeys.
+The late second act action sequence in the Wicked Witch’s castle is frightening.
+It’s not just Margaret Hamilton’s snarling performance as the Witch, but also her army of Russian Army-coat wearing minions and flying demon monkeys.
 The grey and gothic tones of these scenes provoke a truly dark and threatening hazard in Dorothy’s journey.

-My favourite performance, no doubt, is Bert Lahr’s Lion – a character of vaudevillian extremes, with an exaggerated New York accent which, of Dorothy’s three sidekicks, best represents the trio’s slapstick comedy.
+My favourite performance, no doubt, is Bert Lahr as the Lion – a character of vaudevillian extremes with an exaggerated New York accent, which, out of Dorothy’s three sidekicks, best represents the trio’s slapstick comedy.

 Find Wizard of Oz Collectables Here